The Staton Center for Academic Enrichment

 - Developing ideas for new essays and papers

 - Revising for grammar, punctuation, and sentence structure

 - Documenting and citing sources (MLA, APA, Chicago, AP)

 The Staton Center provides Student Access Services, especially for students who have disabilities or who need other learning assistance.

 - Han-’naeh Belser, Access Services

 - Foster Dickson, Learning Support Specialist/Academic Writing Advisor

 - Anna Vaughn, Learning Support Specialist

 Thomas and Emma Staton

-The Staton Center was named in memory of the late Professor Emeritus of Psychology Thomas F. Staton and in honor of his wife, Emma.
-Dr. Staton joined Huntingdon’s faculty in 1960, serving 20 years as head of the psychology department.
+The Staton Center was named in memory of the late Professor Emeritus of Psychology Thomas F. Staton and in honor of his wife Emma.
+Dr. Staton joined Huntingdon’s faculty in 1960 and served for twenty years as head of the psychology department.
 His books on various applications of psychology were published in English, Spanish, Portuguese, Serbo-Croatian, Afrikaans, Indonesian, and Chinese.